abhijeet007rocks8/Dev-Scripts/Python/Data Visulization/Airlines Flights Dataset/README.md

 - Visualizing the Airline Flights Dataset using Python Libraries.
 - Libraries are : Pandas, Numpy, Matplotlib and Seaborn
 - Here we are going to visualize the data uing different types of Graphs like Bar-chart, Pie chart, Histograms, line-chart, etc.
-- Using thiese chart we can simply our anaylysis on the Dataset.
+- Using these chart we can simply our anaylysis on the Dataset.

 ## **Quick Start**
 - Clone this repository